kovac031/DevQuestionsAndAnswers_CSharp/README.md

 No, only the first in the sequence.

 ## 14. what are static properties and methods?
+Static properties/methods are properties/methods of a class, rather than properties/methods tied to objects created from that class.

+Used when we won't be creating objects BUT want the same properties or method to apply across instances of a class.

 ## 15. what is the purpose of using statement?
 ## 16. what is serialization?
 ## 17. what is an interface in C#?